-- In the previous year, the Company had issued and allotted 2300 nos.
-9% Secured listed Non Convertible Debentures of Face Value of Rs.1,00,000/- each at a price of Rs.1,00,000/- each aggregating to Rs.2300 lakhs only on Private Placement basis .
+- a.
+In the financial year 2022-23, the Company had issued and allotted 2300 nos.
+9% Secured listed Non Convertible Debentures of Face Value of ₹1,00,000/- each at a price of ₹1,00,000/- each aggregating to ₹ 2300 lakhs only on Private Placement basis.
 These debentures are redeemable at par by way of repayment within the expiry of 10 years from the date of allotment, subject to early redemption by the company, in one or more tranches.
 The interest is payable on half yearly basis.
-These debentures are secured by exclusive charge on the title deeds of Cowcoody Coffee - Working capital loan of Rs.267.40 lakhs from the HDFC Bank Ltd. is secured by exclusive charge on the title deeds of Jamirah Tea Estate and Pullikanam Estate and further by hypothecation of plant & machinery, stock, book debts of both the estates.
-The loan is bearing the rate of interest @ 10% p.a.

-Further, Working Capital Term Loan(GECL) of Rs.97.00 lakhs from the same bank is secured by second charge on Pullikanam Estate.
-The loan is repayable in remaining 9 equal monthly instalments of Rs.10.78 lakhs and the interest is payable @ 9.25% p.a.

-- c.
-Working Capital Loan of Rs.209.11 lakhs and the short term loan for Rs.1700 lakhs from the Yes Bank are secured by exclusive charge on the title deeds of Nilmoni Tea Estate and on the current assets of Karnataka division both, present and future.
-Working Capital and Short term loan are carrying an interest @ 10% p.a. & 9.6% p.a. respectively. - Further, Working Capital Term Loan(GECL) of Rs.84.00 lakhs from the same bank is secured by second charge on Nilmoni Tea Estate and on the current assets of Karnataka Division.
-The said Loan is repayable in remaining 8 equal monthly instalments of Rs.10.50 lakhs and carrying an interest @ 9.25% p.a. - d.
-Vehicle Loan from HDFC Bank Ltd. amounting to Rs.9.52 lakhs & Rs.
-5.31 lakhs are repayable in remaining 41 and 9 instalments of Rs.0.27 lakhs and Rs.0.61 lakhs (including interest).
-These loans are bearing an interest of 7.75% p.a and 9% p.a respectively. - e.
+The amount raised thereon was applied for the purpose for which it had been raised.
+Further, the said debenture are secured by exclusive charge on the title deeds of Cowcoody Coffee Estate. - b.
+Working capital loan of ₹ 24.13 lakhs from the HDFC Bank Ltd. is secured by exclusive charge on the immovable properties, hypothecation of plant & machinery of Jamirah Tea Estate and hypothecation of stock and book debts of Jamirah Tea Estate and Pullikanam Estate bearing the rate of interest @ 10% p.a. - c.
+Working Capital loan of ₹ 30.18 lakhs and the short term loan of ₹ 1500 lakhs from the Yes Bank are secured by exclusive charge on the title deeds of Nilmoni Tea Estate and on the current assets of Karnataka division both, present and future.
+Working Capital and short term loans are carrying an interest @ 10% p.a. and 9.60% p.a. respectively. - d.
+Working Capital loan of ₹ 1123.91 lakhs from the Union Bank of India. is secured by exclusive charge over entire current assets of Joonktollee Tea Estate and Nilmoni Tea Estate both present and future bearing the rate of interest @ 9.70% p.a. and second charge of entire current assets of the company both present and future.
+The loan is also secured by equitable mortgage of commercial land and building situated in Coimbatore, Tamil Nadu and belonging to M/s.
+Cowcoody Builders Pvt.
+Ltd., a related party.

+- e.
+Vehicle Loan from HDFC Bank Ltd. amounting to Rs.
+7 lakh is payable in remaining 29 instalments of Rs.0.27 lakhs including interest @ 7.75% p.a. - f.
 Inter corporate loans have been taken from related parties and are repayable by 31st March 2026.
-These loans are carrying interest of 12% p.a. and the interest is payable on quarterly basis. - 23.2 Refer note no. 50 for information on the carrying amounts of financial and non-financial assets pledged as security for the non-current borrowings. - 23.3 No amount have been guaranteed by Directors of the Company. - 23.4 There is no default on balance sheet date in repayment of borrowings and interest thereon. - 23.5 Term loans were applied for the purpose for which the loans were obtained - 23.6 The Company has filed quarterly returns or statements with the banks in lieu of the sanctioned working capital facilities, which are in agreement with the books of account.
+These Loans are carrying interest of 12% p.a. and interest is payable on quarterly basis. - 23.2 Refer note no. 50 for information on the carrying amounts of financial and non-financial assets pledged as security for the non-current borrowings. - 23.3 M/s.
+Cowcoody Builders Private Limited has provided corporate guarantee for the borrowings taken from Union Bank of India. - 23.4 There is no default on balance sheet date in repayment of borrowings and interest thereon. - 23.5 Term loans were applied for the purpose for which the loans were obtained - 23.6 The quarterly returns/statements filed by the company with the banks are in agreement with the books of accounts of the company except as mentioned below.